wilkerlucio/pathom/README.md

 ; => {:hello "World"}
 ```

-Next, let's do a bit more and see how to use [[entities|Entities]] to load data and define relationships:
+Next, let's do a bit more and see how to use [entities](https://github.com/wilkerlucio/pathom/wiki/Entities) to load data and define relationships:

 ```clojure
 (ns pathom-docs.hello-entities